 Drivers aren’t the only ones who can be responsible for a car accident.
 If you’ve been injured in a crash in Atlanta because a passenger was negligent, Hasner Law, PC can help you fight to hold that person financially accountable.
-Contact us a call today to schedule a free initial case evaluation to and learn more.
+Contact us a call today to schedule a free initial case evaluation with our Atlanta car accident lawyers to learn more.

 How a Personal Injury Lawyer Can Help If You’ve Been Injured Due to Passenger Negligence

 An unexpected car accident in Atlanta can have significant short-term and devastating long-term consequences.
 Medical costs can add up quickly.
 Those costs can be exacerbated by a sudden loss of income due to disability.
 The emotional trauma of a collision can affect you for years to come.
 If someone else is responsible for your accident, they must be held accountable for these (and other) consequences.
 That’s true, even if that person wasn’t driving the car at the time of the crash.

 If a passenger is negligent or if their reckless actions contribute to a crash, they might be just as responsible as whoever was behind the wheel.
 However, cases involving passenger negligence can be difficult for many reasons.
 The parties involved typically know one another.
 Asking for compensation from or filing a lawsuit against someone you know can be particularly challenging.
 It certainly complicates things.

 By hiring an attorney, you can get the help of someone who has extensive experience handling complex personal injury cases just like yours.
 At Hasner Law, our Atlanta personal injury attorneys will handle all negotiations and communications with the other parties in your case.
 You won’t have to worry about uncomfortable conversations.
 We’ll stand by your side every step of the way and fight to get you the compensation you deserve.

 Negligence is a Leading Cause of Car Accidents in Atlanta